AbdullahAlAsad/abdullahalasad.github.io/index.md

 ## open_source_contribution

-I am in charge of maintain and collaborating this ope source project of seasteading
+I am in charge of maintaining and collaborating this open source project of seasteading

 https://github.com/oceanbuilders/